 Filters were installed to reduce contaminants from escaping the area of the plant into the area or atmosphere.
 Cement has been laid near to the seabed to control contaminants from accidentally entering the ocean.
 Efforts to control the flow of contaminated water have included trying to isolate the plant behind a 30-meter-deep, 1.5-kilometer-long “ice wall” of frozen soil, which has had limited success.

 Decommissioning the plant is estimated to last 30–40 years.
 While radioactive particles were found to have contaminated rice harvested near Fukushima City in the autumn of 2011, fears of contamination in the soil have receded as government measures to protect the food supply have appeared to be successful.
 Studies have shown that soil contamination in most areas of Fukushima was not serious.
 Japanese reactor maker Toshiba said it could decommission the earthquake-damaged Fukushima nuclear power plant in about 10 years, a third quicker than the American Three Mile Island plant.

 Is it possible to visit Fukushima?

 Yes!
-The site of the largest nuclear disaster of 21st century is now becoming a must-visit spot in Japan.
+The site of the largest nuclear disaster of the 21st century is now becoming a must-visit spot in Japan.
 A story not just worth sharing, but experiencing yourself, in a way that is completely safe.
 Explore with ChernobylX the silence of a ghost town with the calm sound of waves hitting the shore.
 It was this very sea that, in March 2011, rose up and caused a thousand year record tsunami.
 Destroying houses, cars, and lives, the damage from the tsunami was swift but long-lasting.
-This was due to the accident at the Dai-ichi Fukushima Nuclear Power plant, which suffered a meltdown polluting water and nearby land with radioactive particles.